gabe-connolly/rubber-duck-python/readme.md

 * The project can be configured with budget/credit constraints for the associated API services
 * The project will include default audio output for API failures
 * The project will include default audio output when budget constraints would be exceeded
+* The speech recognition engine should be swappable
+* The text to speech engine should be swappable